Explicit coverings of families of elliptic surfaces by squares of curves: The construction in terms of curves

 \begin{defn} Let $E$ be the double cover of $\Mbar_{0,4}$ branched at the ramification points of $\phi_n$ (if $n = 2$, the ramification points and the two additional points) and define $E_n$ to be the normalization of $E \times_{\Mbar_{0,4}} C_0$.
 Choose the origin $O$ on $E$ to be the point of $E$ lying above $\phi_n(q_0) \in \Mbar_{0,4}$ (if $n = 2$, the point that was specified in defining the cover). \end{defn}

 \begin{remark} It is clear that $\M'_n$ is birational to the moduli space whose points correspond to a cyclic $n$-isogeny $E_n \to E$, an unordered set of $4$ points of $E$, and a double cover branched at those $4$ points.
+(Recall that the double cover is not uniquely determined by its branch locus; rather, the double covers with a given branch locus constitute a torsor for $\Pic[2](E)$.
+Concretely, if one double cover corresponds to the extension of function fields $K(E)(\sqrt f)/K(E)$, then the others are given by the extensions $K(E)(\sqrt {fg})$, where $g$ belongs to the group of functions with divisor divisible by $2$ modulo squares.)
 In particular, taking $n = 3$, we have shown that $\M'_3$ is birationally equivalent to $\M_C$ (Definition \ref{def:mc}). \end{remark}

-Our first task is to define an auxiliary double cover $D_3 \to E$ branched at $4$ points and hence of genus $3$.
+Our first task is to define an auxiliary double cover $D_3 \to E$ branched at $4$ points and hence of genus~$3$.
 Let $\pm B_i$ be the points of $E$ lying above the boundary points $b_i \in \Mbar_{0,4}$.

 \begin{prop} Up to translation and negation, there is a unique set $\{p_0,\dots,p_3\}$ of $4$ points on $E$ such that $\{p_i - p_j: 0 \le i \ne j \le 3\} = \{\pm B_i \pm B_j: 1 \le i < j \le 3\}$, counted with multiplicity. \end{prop}